box/box-developer-changelog/content/2024/07-16-react-18-buie.md

 For details, read our [blog post][2].

-All customers and application owners who are potentially affected have been notified directly via email.

 ## Where to get support

 Should you have any issues or need further guidance, please post a request to our [developer forum][2] for any help needed.